 I remember the first time I felt this tension.
 I was standing in a brothel with undercover investigators who were conducting an investigation of child trafficking in a brothel.
 I can tell you my gut-level reaction…as a human being…as a father of young daughters.
 I wanted to smash through the glass windows and get those kids out of there.
 I wanted to “take out” the predators standing in the room with me who were about to purchase these children.

 But because we went in as part of an ongoing, undercover investigation of this particular brothel, we were unable to immediately respond.
 Evidence had to be collected in order to bring about a raid and eventually justice on those running the brothel.
 The goal was not only removing the children from the brothel, but also arresting, convicting and sentencing the exploiters, so they were stopped from exploiting more children.
 It is an immensely difficult problem when an immediate reaction cannot effectively address an emergency.

-The truth is, tackling child sex slavery and exploitation is complex and thus requires a multidisciplinary and thoughtful approach across religious, political, social and cultural boundaries.
+The truth is, tackling child trafficking and exploitation is complex and thus requires a multidisciplinary and thoughtful approach across religious, political, social and cultural boundaries.
 And that takes time.
 And yes…that sucks, when the clock is ticking and the lives of children are at stake.

 Vulnerable children who are at risk for trafficking and exploitation, do not need a reaction based on panic, but instead… an aggressive, committed, thoughtful and sustainable response.
 Not only in Haiti, but everywhere else.
-Imagine what we could do, if we treated modern day slavery as an emergency everywhere?
+Imagine what we could do, if we treated child trafficking as an emergency everywhere?
 And then don’t give up until it ends?